Zettt/km-markdown-library/README.md

 This Keyboard Maestro Markdown Library aims your Markdown writing efforts.

 I make *heavy* usage of Keyboard Maestro 5 variables and user prompt actions.
 Whenever necessary you get a dialog where you can insert information, such as URLs, text for links, etc. Then when you click OK the text gets inserted into your document and you can continue writing.
-In fact, when user action is required, e.g. in the ["Link New"][Link New] action, you can leave your editor window, open/close/switch to other apps or tabs and look up the information.
-These macros work with (almost[^disclaimer_almost]) every editor.
+In fact, when user action is required, e.g. in the ["Link New"][https://github.com/Zettt/km-markdown-library#link-new] action, you can leave your editor window, open/close/switch to other apps or tabs and look up the information.
+These macros work with (almost[^disclaimer]) every editor.
 The frontmost app is saved to a variable when executed, once all information is inserted, this variable is used to switch back to this app, therefore bringing forward your editor's window.

 Special thanks to [Rafael Bugajaweksi](https://github.com/rbugajewski/) and [Brett Terpstra](http://brettterpstra.com) for providing some of the basics of these macros.